rahulshah63/aleo-indexer-service/aleo-mm-indexer-example/README.md

 ```bash
 bun install
 ```
 Note: You will also need to ensure the aleo-indexer package is linked or installed if you're developing it locally.
-If you're using this as a standalone example, you'd typically publish/install aleo-indexer as a package.
+If this is a standalone example, you need to use published `aleo-indexer` package.

 ### 4. Generate Schemas